Dr Alan Ruddock, Associate Professor of Sport Physiology and Performance at Sheffield Hallam University

 • Provides scientific support to boxers and combat athletes worldwide

-• Led scientific support for boxers in 15 world-title contests
+• Led scientific support for boxers in 15 world championship contests

 Ethics Lead, School of Sport and Physical Activity